-Mobile has grown massively over the last few years, and it hasn’t plateaued yet.
+Mobile has grown massively over the last few years, and it probably won’t stop growing anytime soon.
 It’s critical to make sure your website is mobile-friendly – that is, easy to view and navigate on a tiny little phone – but how to go about that?
-Google is a fan of the responsive layout, which supposedly adjusts to whatever screen size, but I disagree.
-Most responsive layouts for a site designed like BlogALiving dump the sidebar down at the bottom.
-If your site has valuable links or features in the sidebar, they will be lost to visitors.
+Google is a fan of the responsive layout, which supposedly adjusts to whatever screen size your visitors use.
+But for many sites, the better approach is to use a separate theme for mobile views.
+However you handle it, you need to check the Google mobile-friendly test to make sure your site is in compliance.

 What makes a site mobile friendly?